chrthomsen/pygrametl/docs/examples/testing.rst

 Drawn Table Testing as a Stand-Alone Tool
 -----------------------------------------
 DTT can also be used without doing any programming.
 To enable this, DTT provides a program with a command-line interface named ``dttr`` (for DTT Runner).
-Internally, ``dttr`` uses the DTT library described above. ``dttr`` uses test files, which have the ``.dtt`` suffix, to specify preconditions and/or postconditions.
+Internally, ``dttr`` uses the DTT module described above. ``dttr`` uses test files, which have the ``.dtt`` suffix, to specify preconditions and/or postconditions.
 A test file only contains Drawn Tables but not any Python code.
 However, a configuration file named ``config.py`` can be created in the same folders as the ``.dtt`` files to define PEP 249 connections (i.e., in addition to the default in-memory SQlite database) and data sources (support for CSV and SQL is provided by ``dttr``) for use in the tests.
 An example of a test file is given below.
 This file only contains one precondition (i.e., a Drawn Table with a name, but without an assert, on the first line) on Line 1–4 and one postcondition (i.e., a Drawn Table with both a name and an assert on the first line) on Line 6–13).
 This structure is, however, not a requirement as a ``.dtt`` file can contain any number of preconditions and/or postconditions.

 .. code-block:: rst